karlellis/ScreenStudio/README.md

 may not be supported.
 If ScreenStudio does not work on your distro (or custom build), download the source code of ScreenStudio to adjust the proper command to use with FFMpeg.

+FOR OSX:
+- Install Java 8 JRE from http://java.com
+- Uncompress the archive
+- An Application folder will be available
+- Right-click on ScreenStudio app and click "Open"
+- OS X will ask you to confirm since the origin of the application cannot be validated.
+- Answer yes and ScreenStudio will start.

+FOR WINDOWS:
+- Install Java 8 JRE from http://java.com
+- Uncompress the archive
+- A folder will be available
+- In the new sub-folder, double-click on ScreenStudio.jar
+- You can copy/move this sub-folder where you want

 Binaries available at: http://screenstudio.crombz.com

 -----------------------------------------------------------------